Particular/docs.particular.net/nservicebus/transports/transactions.md

 In this mode the transport receive operation is wrapped in a [`TransactionScope`](https://msdn.microsoft.com/en-us/library/system.transactions.transactionscope).
 Other operations inside this scope, both sending messages and manipulating data, are guaranteed to be executed (eventually) as a whole or rolled back as a whole.

-If required the transaction is escalated to a distributed one (following two-phase commit protocol).
-That depends on the transport and persistence choice, for example it is not needed when using [SQL Server transport](/nservicebus/sqlserver/) with [NHibernate persistence](/nservicebus/nhibernate/) both using the same database.
+If required the transaction is escalated to a distributed one (following two-phase commit protocol) depends on the transport and persistence choice.
+For example it is not needed when using [SQL Server transport](/nservicebus/sqlserver/) with [NHibernate persistence](/nservicebus/nhibernate/) both using the same database.
 In this case the ADO.NET driver guarantees that everything happens inside a single database transaction, ACID guarantees are held for the whole processing.

 NOTE: MSMQ will escalate to a distributed transaction right away since it doesn't support promotable transaction enlistments.